 If you are a budding baker and want to try your hand at making the Millefeuille, it’s a good idea to check a credible site online for a basic recipe.
 It goes without saying that this isn’t a dish you would be able to master without a certain amount of practice.
 We suggest you leave the experimentation for later and focus your energies on making the perfect traditional Millefeuille.
 Once you are satisfied with your creation, you can then unleash your creative streak and try using different berries, chocolate and nuts in the recipe.

-At Ganache Patisserie you will find fantastic breads and delicious Millefeuille for everyday consumption as well as for special occasions.
-Come; explore our scrumptious world of goodies.
+At Ganache Patisserie you will find fantastic breads and delicious Millefeuille cake for everyday consumption as well as for special occasions.
+Come; explore our scrumptious world of goodies and savoury treats.

 Thanks for reading,